 Four Things To Know About Sickle Cell Disease

 September is National Sickle Cell Awareness Month.
 In the United States, there are approximately 100,000 individuals living with sickle cell disease and millions of people worldwide.
-Our team of sickle cell experts treats nearly 300 children – providing care from birth until transition to adult care.
-During this awareness month, we hope you will read on to learn more about this condition and the people it affects:
+Our team of sickle cell experts treats nearly 300 children with sickle cell disease – providing care from birth until transition to adult care.
+During this important awareness month, we hope you will learn more about this condition and the people in your community that it affects:

 - Sickle cell disease is a genetic condition.

 Sickle cell disease is the most common genetic blood disorder in the United States.
-The most common form occurs when a child inherits the abnormal sickle gene from both biological parents who have sickle cell trait.
-All babies born in the United States are screened at birth, and Cincinnati Children’s provides follow-up testing and education for any baby born in southwestern Ohio that may have sickle cell disease or sickle cell trait.
+The most common form happens when a child inherits an abnormal sickle gene from both biological parents who have sickle cell trait.
+All babies born in the United States are screened at birth for sickle cell disease, and Cincinnati Children’s provides follow-up testing and education for any baby born in southwestern Ohio that may have sickle cell disease or sickle cell trait.